mackenziekbrooks/dci101-f24/docs/index.md

 brooksm@wlu.edu // 540-458-8659 // Leyburn 218

-Office hours: Wednesdays 10am-12pm, Thursdays 2-3pm, or by appointment.
+Office hours: Wednesdays 10am-12pm, T/R 4:10-5pm, or by appointment.
 Please don't hesitate to schedule a meeting with me!
 I have a lot of meetings in my work life and can't always honor office hours.
 I'm usually on campus five days a week and happy to meet outside of office hours (but still between 9am-5pm.)

 ## Course description
 What does it mean to be a citizen of a digital world?
 How do you think critically about the ways that technology shapes our society?
 How do you learn new digital skills when platforms are constantly changing?
 How do you find and use information effectively without being overwhelmed or mislead?